ajc308/FileUpload/README.md

 1. Create new Template via Look & Feel in the IDE
 2. Copy the code from `template.html` into the Template content, replacing `src=""` with the URL of the Flask application created above
 3. Create new Page Control of type HTML and select the newly created Template

+#### Uploading a File
+1. Enter the target Database & Table Names
+2. Browse and select a *.csv* file
+3. Checking `Truncate target table?` will truncate the selected table before inserting new records from the file
+4. By default, the upload will insert into the column names of the CSV file.
+If there are extra columns, or column names that do not exactly match the table column (case sensitive), the upload will error out.
+  - Checking `Ignore non-matching fields?` will insert *only* into columns where the name from the CSV exactly matches the name in the target table.
+5. On error, an error messsage will be displayed below.
+On success, the page will refresh.